semanticdata/dotfiles/.github/CONTRIBUTING.md

 #### Solve an Issue

-Scan through our [existing issues](https://github.com/semanticdata/silicon-dioxide/issues) to find one that interests you.
+Scan through our existing issues to find one that interests you.
 As a general rule, we don’t assign issues to anyone.
-If you find an issue to work on, you are welcome to open a PR with a fix.
+If you find an issue to work on, you are welcome to open a PR with a fix/change.

 ### Commit Your Update